alubana/nightwatch-boilerplate/e2e/README.md

 ## Custom Commands
 Custom Commands are utility methods which can be globally called in test cases and inside pom methods.
 Please refer to *./tests/customCommands*
-Please note as the filename is associated with the method, therefore __you can not create a new command with same
-(file)name (even in a separate folder).__
+Please note as the filename is associated with the method, therefore __you cannot create a new command with same (file)name (even in a separate folder).__

 To create custom commands that can be chained to client/browser object, you need to return __this__ object.
 Example: To create a command 'zoomIn()'